How to Fix "No Root File System Is Defined" Error 2022 [100% Solved] - Qiling

 create root partition

 Step 5.
-Just tap the drop-down menu and select "/" partition from there.
+To access the "/" partition, simply tap the drop-down menu and select the "/" partition from the available options.

 Step 6.
-Once done, tap on the OK button to confirm the same.
+Once you have completed the changes, tap on the OK button to confirm your updates.

 Ubuntu Boot from USB Ubuntu Format Disk How to Remove Dual Boot Ubuntu from Windows 11